pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 ### Method(s)

-To delete messages from history:
+To Delete Messages from History use:

 ```
 `1pubnub.DeleteMessages()